markcornwell/spacewar/README.md

 So we could scale to 1000 simultaneous games by firing up 10 hosts.

-Of couse these are just WAGs and we will need to adjust thost figures after running some real tests and collection real data from deployed systems.
+Of couse these are just WAGs and we will need to adjust thost figures after running some real tests and analyzing real data collected from deployed systems.

 ## Monetization

 It turns out that Amazon does not give out high volume AWS services for free.
-If a few hundred thousand people showed up on the server one weekend, we would see a disturbingly high bill a the end of the month.
-How to pay that bill?
-I dont' want to get stiffed for a couple of grand so that other can have fun.
-I'm a nice guy, but I have limits.
-A good market solution would be that all these users give someting in return so that the game remain available, Amazon gets paid, and everyone is happy.

-To that end, we might have advertising, a paywall that frees players from looking at advertising, sponsors who might give financial support in return for promotion in the form of a logo displayed on the site.
+So, if this service were to scale up, once could expect to see ads, perhaps sponsors and subscription fees for premium services.

 There is of course a balance.
+We won't give out information without permission, and will never send unsolicited emails.
+If you subscribe to our mailing list, you can opt out at anytime with a single click.